Hestiochora occidentalis

-Hestiochora occidentalis is a moth of the family Zygaenidae.
+Hestiochora occidentalis is a species of moth in the family Zygaenidae.
 It is endemic to the temperate parts of Western Australia.

 The length of the forewings is 7.5–9 mm for males and 8.5–9 mm for females.
 It is a tropical species with possibly several generations per year.

-The biology is unknown, but the species has been found on localities dominated by Eucalyptus calophylla, Eucalyptus marginata and Eucalyptus rudis.
+The ecology is unknown, but the species has been found on localities dominated by Eucalyptus calophylla, Eucalyptus marginata and Eucalyptus rudis.